The Explicit Sato-Tate Conjecture and Densities Pertaining to Lehmer-Type Questions: Introduction and Statement of Results

-Let $\pi(x)=\#\{p\in[1,x]:\text{$p$ is prime}\}$.
-By the modified proof of the prime number theorem due to de la Vall\'ee-Poussin in 1899, there exists a constant $c>0$ such that { } This result follows from detailed analysis of the nontrivial zeroes of the Riemann zeta function $\zeta(s)$.
-In particular, Hadamard and de la Vall\'ee-Poussin proved that if $\rho$ is a nontrivial zero of $\zeta(s)$ in the critical strip $0\leq\re(s)\leq1$, then $\rho$ is not on the boundary of the critical strip.
+This result follows from detailed analysis of the nontrivial zeroes of the Riemann zeta function $\zeta(s)$.
+In particular, Hadamard and de la Vall\'ee-Poussin proved that if $\rho=\beta+i\gamma$ is a nontrivial zero of $\zeta(s)$ (that is, $\rho$ is in the critical strip $0<\re(s)\leq 1$), then $\beta<1$.
 Riemann conjectured that even more is true; he predicted that $\re(\rho)=\frac{1}{2}$ for all nontrivial zeroes $\rho$.
-Much evidence favors this hypothesis.
-For example, Platt's computations (see \cite{lmfdb}) show this to be true for the first 103,800,788,359 nontrivial zeros of $\zeta(s)$, and Bui, Conrey, and Young prove in \cite{Young} that over 41\% of all nontrivial zeros in the critical strip lie on the line $\re(s)=\frac{1}{2}$.
+Much evidence favors this hypothesis; for example, Conrey, Iwaniec, and Soundararajan \cite{CIS} proved that over 56\% of all nontrivial zeros of all Dirichlet $L$-functions lie on the line $\re(s)=\frac{1}{2}$.
 Assumption of the Riemann Hypothesis improves de la Vall\'ee-Poussin's estimate to

-Though a proof of the Riemann Hypothesis has eluded mathematicians for the last 150 years, the supposition of its truth has far-reaching consequences; see \cite{Davenport} for further discussion.
+Though a proof of the Riemann Hypothesis has eluded mathematicians for the last 150 years, the supposition of its truth has far-reaching consequences.
 In this paper, we use an approach similar to that of de la Vall\'ee Poussin to count primes in a different setting.
 We will assume the Generalized Riemann Hypothesis, which states that the nontrivial zeroes of other normalized $L$-functions have real part equal to $\frac{1}{2}$.